 BASE Group Therapy

 Social difficulties are often the most challenging obstacles for adults with ASD and Asperger’s.
 This is also compounded by a sense of rejection in the African American community.
 For this community, mental health problems like Autism have historically been dismissed.
 Furthermore, there is a lack of accessibility to resources for Asperger’s.
-BASE group therapy sessions offer African-American individuals with shared struggles the opportunity to connect and learn skills to help navigate social situations.
+In addition to our New York Asperger’s testing, BASE group therapy sessions offer African-American individuals with shared struggles the opportunity to connect and learn skills to help navigate social situations.
 Group topics often include:

 - Understanding the feelings of being different.